June 26, 2023

 - A Kananaskis Conservation Pass will be required for all vehicles visiting Kananaskis Country and provincial sites in the Bow Valley Corridor.
 The pass is not required for people arriving without a vehicle on foot, horseback or bicycle.

-- Highway 1 road construction 4 km east of Golden – No daytime stoppages from June 1 to September 15, 2022.
-Prepare for weekday nighttime closures (10pm-7am), delays and single lane traffic.
+- Highway 1 road construction 4 km east of Golden – No daytime stoppages or weekend closures from June 1 to September 15.
+Sunday-Thursday prepare for 30-minute evening delays and nighttime closures (10pm-7am).
 If necessary, detour via Highway 93S and Highway 95

 - For more information, check out Alberta 511 and Drive BC.